sematext/docs/docs/monitoring/windows-services.md

 ## Metrics

-The [Sematext Agent for Windows](https://sematext.com/docs/agents/sematext-agent/windows-installation/), starting from version 3.5.0, is capable of collecting metrics related to the status of Windows services.
+The [Sematext Agent for Windows](https://sematext.com/docs/agents/sematext-agent/windows-installation/), starting from version 3.5.0, is capable of collecting metrics related with the status of Windows services.
 At present, the primary metric supported is the status of each service including a number of statistics, which allows users to determine whether a service is running, stopped, or experiencing issues.

 ### List of available metrics